UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 UConn vs. Gonzaga: Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-The No. 3 seed Gonzaga Bulldogs (31-5) will hit the court for an NCAA Tournament Elite Eight matchup with the No. 4 seed UConn Huskies (28-8) on Saturday at T-Mobile Arena, airing on TBS beginning at 8:49 PM, with the winner heading to the Final Four.
+The No. 3 seed Gonzaga Bulldogs (31-5) will play in an NCAA Tournament Elite Eight matchup with the No. 4 seed UConn Huskies (28-8) on Saturday at T-Mobile Arena, airing on TBS beginning at 8:49 PM, with the winner advancing to the Final Four.

-In this article, you can take a look at odds and spreads for the UConn vs. Gonzaga matchup across multiple sportsbooks.
+In this article, you can find odds and spreads for the UConn vs. Gonzaga matchup across multiple sportsbooks.

 UConn vs. Gonzaga Game Info